 This favorite fall recipe may look a bit complicated at first, but I promise it's not!
 Just follow these simple steps and you'll have the creamiest butternut squash pasta in no time.
 Here's what you'll need to do:

 Make the pasta

-First, set a medium pot of salted water to boil.
-Once the water has boiled, start cooking your pasta and set a time for 8-9 minutes.
-(Check your pasta’s packaging for the proper timing.)
-Drain once it’s done.
+First, set a large pot of salted water to boil.
+Once the water is boiling, start cooking your pasta and set a time for 8-9 minutes.
+When it's done, drain the pasta water.

 Make the toppings

 Add olive oil to a large frying pan over medium heat.
 Cut a whole butternut squash into cubes.
 Once the pan and oil are hot, add the small squash cubes to the pan with ¼ cup of water.
 (You could use a cup of pasta water here for extra flavor.)